yaal-coop/scim2-cli/README.md

 ## Usage

-Check the [tutorial](https://scim2-cli.readthedocs.io/en/latest/tutorial.html) and the [reference](https://scim2-cli.readthedocs.io/en/latest/reference.html) for more details.
+Check the [reference](https://scim2-cli.readthedocs.io/en/latest/reference.html) for more details.

 Here is an example of resource creation: